nss-day-cohort-22/movie-history-unaccountable-baboons/README.md

 # Movie History

-You will be split up into teams of three, and your team will build a new application to keep track of movies that you have seen, and want to see, with your own ratings.
+You will be split up into teams, and your team will build a new application to keep track of movies that you have seen, and want to see, with your own ratings.
 * https://www.themoviedb.org
 * Request an api key